the Bringer of Happiness

 My name is Sara.
 It is an Aramaic

-word which means ‘bringer of happiness.’
-Names often inscribe the life purpose
+word meaning ‘bringer of happiness.’
+Names often inscribe the life purpose of

 names are a reminder of the responsibilities that lie ahead.
 My name implies